Gregorian calendar is introduced in parts of Europe

 Catholic countries begin adopting the Gregorian calendar reform, reshaping civil timekeeping in much of the world.

-Discover 3 historical moments on October 4 — 3 events, 0 birthdays, and 0 notable deaths spanning centuries of human history.
+Discover 17 historical moments on October 4 — 7 events, 5 birthdays, and 5 notable deaths spanning centuries of human history.

-Hero image inspired by: Sputnik 1
+Hero image inspired by: World War I

 Catholic countries begin adopting the Gregorian calendar reform, reshaping civil timekeeping in much of the world.